scalabridge/website/invite-mentors.md

 *********************************************************************************************
 ## Interested  Mentors
-If you're interested in being a mentor for the future ScalaBridge events in your city, please add your name to this list by making a PR on [this file on Github](https://github.com/scalabridge/website/blob/master/invite-mentors.md) by making a PR on this file, or if you're not sure how to do that, by asking us to do so in a [new Github issue](https://github.com/scalabridge/website/issues).
+If you're interested in being a mentor for the future ScalaBridge events in your city, please add your name to this list by making a PR on [this file on Github](https://github.com/scalabridge/website/blob/master/invite-mentors.md), or if you're not sure how to do that, by asking us to do so in a [new Github issue](https://github.com/scalabridge/website/issues).
 **Note: You do NOT have to have mentorship experience to be a mentor.**

 City          | Name                           | Contact Info (Email or Twitter handle if DM open)   | Mentored in ScalaBridge Before? |